 Installing the custom firmware

-To be able to copy this file on to your Pico, you'll need to put it into bootloader mode.
+To copy this file to your Pico, you'll need to put it into bootloader mode.
 To do this, hold down the BOOTSEL button whilst plugging the USB cable into your computer - it should now show up as a drive called RPI-RP2.
 Here's what it looks like in Windows:

 Copy the downloaded .uf2 file across to this new drive.
 Your Pico will now reboot, and after a few seconds it will be running pirate-brand MicroPython (you probably won't notice any difference, but it's actually singing sea shanties very quietly to itself).